-When customers are reaching out, it’s because they have a problem or issue they need to be resolved.
+When customers are reaching out, it’s because they have a problem or issue that need to be resolved.
 It’s not uncommon for agents to deal with irate customers, so resolving issues require customer support agents to use tact and exercise patience.

 On top of providing efficient and effective support, agents have to be fast.
 Customers these days expect fast service and will give their money to the companies that can provide that speed.

-While customer support agents are not a part of the sales department, there are a plethora of sales opportunities that fall under the domain of a customer support agent.
+While support agents are not a part of the sales department, there are a plethora of sales opportunities that fall under the domain of a customer support agent.